© Unofficial Royalty 2024

 Full name: Roberto Carlo Luigi Maria

 Roberto I was the last Duke of Parma.
-As a not-quite-six-year-old, he succeeded his father who was assassinated and then lost his throne five years later due to the Italian unification movement.
-Despite losing his throne, Roberto and his family had considerable wealth and traveled in a private train of more than a dozen cars, and had several residences.
+As a not-quite-six-year-old, he succeeded his father who was assassinated, and then lost his throne five years later due to the Italian unification movement.
+Despite losing his throne, Roberto and his family had considerable wealth traveled in a private train of more than a dozen cars, and had several residences.
 Roberto is known for having 24 children, 12 from each of his two marriages.
 Among his children are Princess Marie Louise of Bourbon-Parma who married Ferdinand I, Prince of Bulgaria (later Tsar), Princess Zita of Bourbon-Parma who married Karl I, the last Emperor of Austria, and Prince Felix of Bourbon-Parma who married Grand Duchess Charlotte of Luxembourg.

 Unofficial Royalty: Roberto I, Duke of Parma